Skip to Content

 Read the Welcome Message 2023 by Festival President Noémie Njangiru and Festival Director Sophoan Sorn.

-The 27th Berlin & Beyond Film Festival will take place March 23-25 and 28, 2023 at the historic Roxie Theater in San Francisco’s Mission District, March 24th at the Vogue Theatre in San Francisco, March 26th virtually, and March 27th at Rialto Cinemas Elmwood.
+The 27th Berlin & Beyond Film Festival took place March 23-25 and 28, 2023 at the historic Roxie Theater in San Francisco’s Mission District, March 24th at the Vogue Theatre in San Francisco, March 26th virtually, and March 27th at Rialto Cinemas Elmwood.
 Read more about the official selection of films and view the schedule.

 2022 Festival Recap